visrealm/pico9918/pcb/README.md

 #### Fully integrated single board (v0.4 - v1.1+)

 From v0.4 the RP2040 has been integrated onto the PICO9918 PCB, making a much smaller small form factor.
+This revision has many small (0402) components and can be challenging (and more expensive) to build.
+They can be purchased too.

 <p align="left"><a href="../img/pico9918_v1_0_sm.png"><img src="../img/pico9918_v1_0_sm.png"
 alt="PICO9918 v1.0" width="240px"></a></p>